patosai/ring-range-middleware/README.md

 Otherwise, this middleware has to buffer the body.
 There is an option for buffer size you can give to the handler.

+## Requirements
+- Clojure >=1.0 (I think?
+1.7+ definitely works)
+- Ring core >=1.6
+- Ring servlet or Ring jetty adapter >=1.6
+  - The middleware replaces the body with another body on which `ring.core.protocols/write-body-to-stream` needs to be called to stream the bytes to the client.
+The servlet and jetty adapter do this automatically.
+If you aren't using these, you will need to find a way to call this protocol method.

 ## Usage

 Leinengen